dmbarbour/glas/docs/GlasProg.md

 A proposed adaptation of explicit laziness to procedural programs:

-        (%an (%an.lazy.thunk RegList) Op)
+        (%an (%an.lazy.thunk Options) Op)
-        (%an (%an.lazy.force RegList) (%do))
+        (%an (%an.lazy.force) (%do))
-        (%an (%an.lazy.spark RegList) (%do))
+        (%an (%an.lazy.spark) (%do))

-In case of '%an.lazy.thunk' we first verify that Op writes only a subset of RegList and has other convenient properties (e.g. no yield or fail!).
-Then we capture the input registers for Op, and immediately update every register in RegList to contain a thunk indexing the final output of Op.
-Some output registers may reach a 'final' state before we complete execution of Op.

-The '%an.lazy.force' and '%an.lazy.spark' operations then manipulate registers containing thunks, but they are no-ops semantically, messing with hidden representations.

-This adaption seems feasible, but it's also gated by a bunch of analysis.
-We might need to get those analysis features to a robust state before we revisit lazy computation.

-*Note:* I'm not too fond of naming multiple registers.
-Might tweak this to be more tacit if we pursue a stack-registers concept.
+In case of '%an.lazy.thunk' our Options may need to include assumptions on output arity and which registers are written.
+We could infer these things, but that would be suitable only for implicit thunks, which may be a valid option.
+The '%an.lazy.force' and '%an.lazy.spark' operations could simply operate as 1--1 data stack operations on thunks.

 ### Accelerators

         (%an (%an.accel (%accel.OpName Args)) Op)

-Accelerators ask a compiler or interpreter to replace Op with a built-in implementation.
-The built-in should be more efficient by leveraging data representation, SIMD, GPGPU, or other implementation-layer features.
-In the general case, accelerators receive arguments for specialization or integration.
+Accelerators ask a compiler or interpreter to replace Op with an equivalent built-in implementation.
+The built-in should offer a significant performance advantage, e.g. the opportunity to leverage data representations, CPU bit-banging, SIMD, GPGPU, etc..
+Arguments to an accelerator may support specialization or integration.

-The compiler or interpreter may verify equivalence to Op through analysis or testing.
-However, doing so is optional.
-During early development, we might accept Op `()` as a placeholder, merely raising a TODO warning.
+Ideally, the compiler or interpreter should verify equivalence between Op and Accelerator through analysis or testing.
+However, especially in early development and experimentation phases, it can be awkward to maintain Op and Accelerator together.
+During this period, we may accept `()` or an undefined name as a placeholder, emitting a TODO warning.

-*Note:* Being designed with accelerators in mind, glas will not perform adequately without them.
-Accelerators are essentially a set of 'performance primitives'.
+Accelerators support 'performance primitives' without introducing semantic primitives.
+If we build upon a minimalist set of semantic primitives, we'll be relying on accelerators for arithmetic, large lists, and many other use cases.

 ### Logging